-I am a research Scientist ar Samsung SAIL Montreal, in the MILA.
-The lab is headed by Simon Lacoste-Julien.
+I am a research Scientist at Samsung SAIL Montreal, at Mila, headed by Simon Lacoste-Julien.
 I focus my research on optimization for machine learning, especially accelerated and adaptive methods.
 I work closely with researchers from Montreal and McGill Universities.

-My main research interest is convex optimization, but I am also interested in numerical analysis.
-Here is a (non-exhaustive) selection of research topics:
+My main research interest is convex optimization (deterministic or stochastic), but I am also interested in numerical analysis.
+Here is a non-exhaustive selection of topics:

 - Algorithms for Variational Inequalities